Aleph-One-Marathon/metaserver/database.md

           password varchar(255),
           hide_in_room boolean );

 Two other tables are used for logging.
 Only INSERT statements are run; no selects or updates are done.
 Other fields, such as an auto-increment ID, may be added to the tables.
+If logging is disabled in the config file, these tables do not need to be present.

         CREATE TABLE chatlog (
           event_date datetime,